The Cost of Fraternity

 National Active Fee (NAF)

-The National Active Fee (NAF) is currently set at $357 and is due within two weeks of starting the academic term.
+The National Active Fee (NAF) is an annual fee per initiated member.
+It is currently set at $250 and is due within two weeks of starting the academic term.
 This fee is split evenly each academic term over the course of one year.
 This fee subsidizes national events and resources, undergraduate chapter support, expansion efforts, alumni services, and Triangle Headquarter operations.

 Risk Management Program Fee